PhilipMathieu/BluenoStereo/README.md

 - Bluetooth Interface with OBD-II
   - $11 Amazon unit appears to no longer be working (cannot connect from Android app either)
   - Telemetry code needs to be updated to include the actual interaction with a replacement module
+  - Eventually want to make this data queriable by voice commands